mw572/PracticalMachineLearning/writeup.md

 modFit <- train(classe ~ ., data=training,method="rf", trControl=trainControl(method="cv", number=10), verbose=FALSE, ntree=300, allowParallel=TRUE)
 ```

-We then examine the model that has been created
+We then examine the model that has been created.
 ```r
 modFit
 ```